stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 04 (P1L4) - Version Control.md

 # Lesson 4

-Continuing the discussion on developer tools, in this lesson we will cover version control systems - particularly Git.
+This week, we continue the discussion on developer tools.
+This lesson covers version control systems - particularly Git.

 ## Interview With John Britton